-Meal".
+TO RECORD MEALS AND ATTENDANCE: From the side menu bar, click "Meals" then "Enter Meal".
 Select "Infants" or "Non-Infants" then select the meal you'd like to enter.
 The scheduled menu will appear.
 Click on each child's name who was in attendance for that meal.
 Their name will highlight in green when selected.
 Then click "Save".

-TO CLAIM A SCHOOL AGE CHILD FOR LUNCH ON A SCHOOL DAY: complete all of the recorded will appear on each day (Ex: BLP).
-To view the meal you served and children recorded for that meal, select the letter of the meal you want to view.
+TO CLAIM A SCHOOL AGE CHILD FOR LUNCH ON A SCHOOL DAY: complete all of the above.
+When selecting the child's name, click the present on a school day.

 TO VIEW THE MEALS AND RECORDED ATTENDANCE: From the side menu bar, click "Calendar".
 Select "Meals" at the top of the screen.
-The first letter of the meals that have been
+The first letter of the meals that have been recorded will appear on each day (Ex: B L P).
+To view the meal you served and children recorded for that meal, select the letter of the meal you want to view.